flavorjones/buildpack-packager-with-client-cert/README.md

 `buildpack-packager` that downloads an artifact from our nginx server.

+## what's going on here

+We're demonstrating that you can create a `.curlrc` file specifying the client certificate (and key, if necessary), and set the `CURL_HOME` environment variable to make sure that `curl` will load that `.curlrc`

 ## prerequisites

 This proof-of-concept will require that you have the following